-This is similar to the C hold, but supporting a different area.
-Your hand is cupped underneath the breast in a U shape.
+This hold is similar to the C hold but supporting a different area.
+You cup your hand underneath the breast in a U shape.

 Your thumb should be on the outer side of the breast and your fingers on the inner side.

 Remember to keep your fingers far back enough to give baby enough breast tissue to latch on.